Doubly transitive equiangular tight frames that contain regular simplices: The binders of equiangular tight frames arising from quadratic forms

 From the point of view of deterministic compressed sensing, perhaps the most exciting contribution of this work is the revelation of Theorem~\ref{theorem.binder Tremain} that the binder of the DTETF $\widehat{\Psi}_\calD$ of Lemma~\ref{lemma.symplectic sub-ETFs}(c) is empty whenever $J>4$.
 Here recall that the spark of an ETF outperforms Donoho and Elad's spark bound~\eqref{eq.Welch and spark bounds} precisely when its binder is empty.
 Though, as noted above, this applies to $\bfPhi$, $\bfPhi_{\calD^\rmc}$ and $\widehat{\bfPsi}_\calD$ whenever $J$ is not small, the ETFs $\bfPhi$ and $\bfPhi_{\calD^\rmc}$ are of limited applicability to compressed sensing since the dimension of their spans is more than half of the number of their vectors: why bother with the complexities of compressed sensing when one can simply perform traditional sensing at no more than twice the cost?
-In contrast, the parameters of $\widehat{\bfPsi}_\calD$ match those of certain Tremain ETFs~\cite{FickusJMP18}, and as $J$ grows large, the dimension of its span $\frac13(2^{J-1}+1)(2^J+1)$ is only about one-third of the number $2^{J-1}(2^J+1)$ of its vectors.
+In contrast, the parameters of $\widehat{\bfPsi}_\calD$ match those of certain Tremain ETFs~\cite{FickusJMP18}, and as $J$ grows large, the dimension of its span $\frac13(2^{J-1}+1)(2^J+1)$ is about one-third of the number $2^{J-1}(2^J+1)$ of its vectors.
 This begs the question, What is the spark of \smash{$\widehat{\bfPsi}_\calD$}?
 More importantly, to what degree does \smash{$\widehat{\bfPsi}_\calD$} satisfy the restricted isometry property?
-Though answers to such questions for a particular but generic finite sequence of vectors is seemingly a computationally intractable problem~\cite{AlexeevCM12,BandeiraDMS13}, we have already seen, in Theorem~\ref{theorem.binders of sub-ETFs} for example, that it is possible to exactly compute the spark of any ETF that belongs to certain infinite families of them by showing that their binders are nonempty.
-Here though \smash{$\widehat{\bfPsi}_\calD$} has an empty binder, it is highly symmetric---being a DTETF---and its Gram matrix (Lemma~\ref{lemma.symplectic sub-ETFs}(c)) is elegantly expressed in terms of a quadratic form over $\bbF_2$; by using sufficiently fancy algebra and finite geometry, can one for example also exactly compute the spark of \smash{$\widehat{\bfPsi}_\calD$} for all $J>4$?
-We leave this intriguing problem for future work.
+Though such problems seem to be computationally intractable in general~\cite{AlexeevCM12,BandeiraDMS13}, we have already seen, in Theorem~\ref{theorem.binders of sub-ETFs} for example, that it is possible to exactly compute the spark of any ETF that belongs to certain infinite families of them by showing that their binders are nonempty.
+Here though \smash{$\widehat{\bfPsi}_\calD$} has an empty binder, it is highly symmetric---being a DTETF---and its Gram matrix (Lemma~\ref{lemma.symplectic sub-ETFs}(c)) is elegantly expressed in terms of a quadratic form over $\bbF_2$.
+By using sufficiently sophisticated algebra and finite geometry, can one for example also exactly compute the spark of \smash{$\widehat{\bfPsi}_\calD$} for all $J>4$?